 PRO TIP: Bring a fast-charge power bank when you travel.

 You are going to be out taking pictures and videos all day.
 Make sure you bring a fast-charge power bank so your phone doesn’t die on you!
+When I use my GPS to navigate it uses up a ton of battery.
 This is the one I take EVERYWHERE I go!

 Hey!
 Maybe you’re thinking, “Dang Andrea, you know ALL THE GOOD TRAVEL TIPS!”
 GREAT NEWS… you can SUBSCRIBE with your email to get notified of new posts so you never miss a thing!